 Schoolwide Enrichment Model (SEM)

-Key to the SEM are student cluster experiences.
-Clusters are similar to academic electives on special topics.
-They are faculty driven, and change from semester to semester.
-Past cluster experiences have focused on subjects including Greek mythology, yoga and NewsCrew.
-TMSA students meet once a week for their selected cluster during the course of the academic school year, and combine academic study with the goal of producing a product, performance, or community service by the end of the academic year.
-SEM clusters are offered in grade bands (K-2; 3-5; 6-8) to offer students more choice in their selection of clusters.
+A key component of TMSA's SEM model is the student cluster experience.
+SEM clusters are similar to academic electives on special topics.
+Clusters are faculty/staff or expert-driven and change from semester to semester.
+TMSA students meet once a week for their selected cluster during the course of the academic school year and combine both interest and academic study with the goal of producing a deliverable such as a product, performance, or community service learning project by the end of the semester.
+SEM clusters are offered in grade bands (K; 1-2; 3-5; 6-8) to offer students more choice in their selection of clusters.

 Students also have the opportunity to propose their own cluster projects.
-Student-led clusters function the same way as normal clusters, but students take the lead in designing their subjects, laying out research plans, and producing their own end product.
+Student-led clusters function the same way as faculty/staff or expert-driven clusters.
+The only difference is students take the lead in designing their subjects, laying out research plans, and producing their own end product.